 Doctor Grades in the NHS – A Simple Guide

-If you’re an international doctor or IMG planning your NHS career in the UK, here’s everything you need to know about the different grades you’ll work at throughout your career – from your first position after medical school through to retirement.
+If you’re an international doctor or IMG planning your NHS career in the UK, here’s everything you need to know about the different grades you can work at throughout your career – from your first position after medical school through to retirement.

 Junior Doctor Titles